missjennbo/todolist-nextjs/README.md

 - Names of css classes should not be like name-container, better nameContainer so it’s a valid js object property name
 - PostCSS transforms style class names to unique, generated ones so nothing can crash
 - DaisyUI: component library for Tailwind, combines tailwind classes, concept of themes (active in tailwind config file)
+- Use <Image> component by next.js to optimize image load and performance

 ### Server Side Rendering
 - next.js uses SSR (Server Side Rendering per default)